Martin Luther: Wartburg Castle (1521)

 The Wartburg room where Luther translated the New Testament into German; an original first edition is kept in the case on the desk.

-Luther's disappearance during his return to Wittenberg was planned.
-Frederick III had him intercepted on his way home in the forest near Wittenberg by masked horsemen impersonating highway robbers.
+It is often said that Luther was "kidnapped" on his way home from the Diet of Worms to Wittenberg.
+But in fact Luther's disappearance was planned: it was a staged rescue secretly arranged by his protector Frederick III.
+Frederick had him intercepted on 4 May 1521 near Altenstein Castle in the Thuringian Forest, south of Eisenach, by masked horsemen impersonating highway robbers.
 They escorted Luther to the security of the Wartburg Castle at Eisenach.
-During his stay at Wartburg, which he referred to as "my Patmos", Luther translated the New Testament from Greek into German and poured out doctrinal and polemical writings.
-These included a renewed attack on Albert of Brandenburg, Archbishop of Mainz, whom he shamed into halting the sale of indulgences in his episcopates, and a Refutation of the Argument of Latomus, in which he expounded the principle of justification to Jacobus Latomus, an orthodox theologian from Louvain.
-In this work, one of his most emphatic statements on faith, he argued that every good work designed to attract God's favor is a sin.
+During his stay at Wartburg, which he referred to as "my Patmos", Luther translated the New Testament from Greek into German and produced numerous doctrinal and polemical writings.
+These included a renewed attack on Archbishop Albert, whom he shamed into halting the sale of indulgences in his episcopates, and a Refutation of the Argument of Latomus, in which he expounded the principle of justification to Jacobus Latomus, an orthodox theologian from Louvain.
+In this work, one of his most emphatic statements on faith, he argued that every good work designed to attract God's favour is a sin.
 All humans are sinners by nature, he explained, and God's grace alone (which cannot be earned) can make them just.
 On 1 August 1521, Luther wrote to Melanchthon on the same theme: "Be a sinner, and let your sins be strong, but let your trust in Christ be stronger, and rejoice in Christ who is the victor over sin, death, and the world.
 We will commit sins while we are here, for this life is not a place where justice resides."

 In the summer of 1521, Luther widened his target from individual pieties like indulgences and pilgrimages to doctrines at the heart of Church practice.
 In On the Abrogation of the Private Mass, he condemned as idolatry the idea that the mass is a sacrifice, asserting instead that it is a gift, to be received with thanksgiving by the whole congregation.
 His essay On Confession, Whether the Pope has the Power to Require It rejected compulsory confession and encouraged private confession and absolution, since "every Christian is a confessor."
 In November, Luther wrote The Judgement of Martin Luther on Monastic Vows.
 He assured monks and nuns that they could break their vows without sin, because vows were an illegitimate and vain attempt to win salvation.